life-itself/artearthtech.com/content/blog/outgoing-london-hub-member-alex-kennedy-reflects-on-his-six-months-in-the-hub.md

 Having the pleasure to live among those drawn by similar goals I can truly appreciate the potential of curated living.
 Introductions to new channels of thinking.
 Conversations to make an evening meals feel almost sacred.

-I have been here through the transition of the london hub.
+I have been here through the transition of the London hub.
 From old hub members to a new regeneration.
 I have seen old traditions die and the seeds of new ones form.
 Though I may have been looking for balance and stability myself I have learnt about how others approach change.
 About the notions of home and novelty.

 I may not have fully found what I first was looking for but perhaps understanding transition at a further level is far more important.

 For we all need to know how we can become comfortable in change.
 In each-other.
 Around our egos and their endless dances.
 In our changing climate and social systems.

 It is better to build our home in the unknown.
 Then have all the known lost, in our inability to adapt.

+Alex Kennedy

+February 2020